SAP-samples/btp-dc-samples/docs/joulemobilestart/3_Setup/Manual-Setup-of-SAP-Start-Formation-and-validate-the-Sites.md

-## Manual Setup of SAP Start Formation and validate the Sites
+## 1. SAP Build Work Zone, Standard Edition – foundation plan

-### A. Workzone - standard edition - Foundation Plan
+### 1.1 Manual Setup of SAP Start Formation and validate the Sites

 SAP BTP offers a Booster to activate SAP Start, but this is only applicable when setting up a new subaccount.
 In this case, the manual method is used.
 - To proceed, navigate to the SAP BTP Cockpit, go to **System Landscape**, click on **Formations**, and then select **Create Formation**.